 *Pictured Above, DFLI Class of 2013.

-Applications for DFLI Fall 2014 are now open!
+Applications for DFLI are now closed!

 To learn more about DFLI, please download our flyer.

 If you have any questions, please contact us at 508-565-1856 or email@example.com

 I am a junior International Studies major, with a minor in Early Childhood Education.
 I have an extreme passion for nonprofit organizations working with all facets of child development, focused primarily in the developing world.
 I spent the past year interning abroad in Madrid, Spain at the Education Foundation for Employment, honing my skills in the nonprofit world and my Spanish fluency.

 Hello!
 My name is Kristen Bailey and I am a senior at Stonehill College, originally from Norwalk, CT.
 I am a double major in Sociology and Gender & Sexuality Studies.
 Throughout my time at Stonehill I have developed a strong passion for social justice through nonprofit internships with Health Imperatives, Community Connections of Brockton, Cape Verdean Association, and through my time spent serving as an AmeriCorps Vista Summer Associate.
 On campus you may find me working as an Executive Leader for the Moore Center for Gender Equity or as a Resident Staff Assistant for the Colonial and Commonwealth Courts.
 After graduation I hope to pursue a career working with women’s empowerment and sexual assault/domestic violence nonprofits.
 Through DFLI I hope to become a stronger fundraiser and an asset to any nonprofit I serve in the future!

 Sean Borger ‘14